History

 History of the Piarists

-St. Joseph Calasanz, the founder of the Piarist fathers, was born in Peralta de la Sal, Spain in 1556, and was ordained a priest in 1583.
+St. Joseph Calasanz, the founder of the Piarist Fathers, was born in Peralta de la Sal, Spain in 1556, and was ordained a priest in 1583.
 Nine years later he moved to Rome and was deeply affected by the children there.

 Therefore, with permission of Pope Clement VII, he opened a free school for them in 1597.
-This school was opened to every child, regardless of their particular religious affiliation, and is believed by many to be the world's first modern elementary school.
+This school was opened to every child, regardless of their particular religious affiliation, and is believed by many to be the world's first free elementary school.
 It stressed piety and learning, thus the Piarist motto, "pietas et litterae".

 On March 25, 1617, with the permission of Pope Paul V, St. Joseph Calasanz and fourteen other men became the first members of a new religious congregation.
 In 1621, Pope Gregory XV raised this congregation into the rank of a religious order under solemn canonical vows, calling it the Order of the Pious Schools.
 The abbreviation "Sch.
 P." following the name of a Piarist comes from the Latin words "Scholarum Piarum" (of the Pious Schools).
 St. Joseph Calasanz died in Rome on August 25, 1648.
 Each year the church celebrates his feast on August 25.